 Always beware of scholarship scams.
 A good rule of thumb is: “If you have to pay money to get money, it’s probably a scam.”

 Research - start early, search often!
 Looking for scholarships will take time, but the rewards can be great .
-We’ve listed several free scholarship services that will match you up with available scholarships based on the criteria you enter (your background, abilities, financial need, academic major, outside interests/hobbies).
+Start early and make a commitment to apply for a scholarship at least once a week.
+To help you in your search we’ve listed several free scholarship services that will match you up with available scholarships based on the criteria you enter (your background, abilities, financial need, academic major, outside interests/hobbies).

 Don’t Give Up - Finding scholarships can be as simple as knowing how to search and following up periodically.

 Still need help?
 Make an appointment with the financial aid office.
 We can help you with more search tips and strategies.
 You can reach us at 410-778-7214 or by email at firstname.lastname@example.org.

 How will a private scholarship affect my current financial aid?

 If you receive need-based financial aid, a private scholarship will affect your aid if the total of all your aid exceeds your total cost of attendance.
 You would then be considered to be “over awarded” and your award will be reduced to make room for the outside funds.
 Whenever possible, the Office of Student Financial Aid will reduce loan and work study awards before reducing grant and scholarship awards.
 Please be sure to send any private scholarship checks to the Office of Student Financial Aid.
 Please be sure to include your name and ID number, the award name, amount, and year/term applicable.

 Washington College does not routinely screen, approve, review, or endorse the content, products, or services that may be posted.
 All off-site links are provided as a courtesy.
 Please be advised that some of the links use social media applications and use of these websites is subject to privacy rules and policies of those web site operators.